 Zboriv Jewish Cemetery

 The exact period of the cemetery’s establishment is unknown.
+First, it appears on Austro-Hungarian maps of the 1780s.
 It can be assumed that the cemetery emerged in the 18th century.
 The cemetery was marked on cadastral maps of 1830.
 It appears on the first and the second military surveys of the Austro-Hungarian Empire in the 1860s and 1880s.

 It can be found on Polish maps of Wojskowy Instytut Geograficzny (WIG) of 1939.
 The cemetery was mentioned and marked on a map in Yizkor’s book “Sefer Zikaron li-kehilat Zborov” that was issued in 1975.
 According to locals, the cemetery was demolished in the Soviet period.